Senia R7

-The FAW Senia R7 is a subcompact CUV produced by Chinese car manufacturer Senia (森雅) under the FAW Jilin subsidiary of FAW Group.
+The FAW Senia R7 is a subcompact crossover SUV produced by Chinese car manufacturer Senia (森雅) under the FAW Jilin subsidiary of FAW Group.

 Overview

 The Senia R7, five-seater crossover, was manufactured by FAW-Jilin, a subsidiary of FAW Group based in Jilin Province.
 The CUV is almost identical to the later introduced Besturn X40 based on the same platform.

 The FAW Senia R7 crossover SUV has been through four names across different FAW brands during its development process including the FAW R020, the FAW R20, and the Junpai D80.